 In this context, third parties will never have access to the information that may directly lead to patients' identification and will be requested to sign an agreement including clauses to legally ban a) any attempt to re-identification, including merging ENROL data to other sources of data and b) attempt to directly contact the patients.

 Third parties interested in accessing data held by ENROL will be required to submit an application that details the scientific merit of the project for which the data is needed.
-Requests will be reviewed by the Steering and Data Access Committee (SDAC) composed by, health professionals, patients' representatives and legal and ethical experts, that ensures that the request aligns with the purpose of ENROL.
+Requests will be reviewed by the Data Access Committee (DAC) composed by, health professionals, patients' representatives and legal and ethical experts, that ensures that the request aligns with the purpose of ENROL.

 Researchers may come from both public and private institutions in any country, including countries without the requirements foreseen in the European legislation in terms of data protection.
 However, all researchers and institutions will be required to sign legal agreements respecting the EU legislation and committing them to use the data only for the purpose intended and authorised.